Is Madrid safe and what look out for?

 From hunting grounds to a district of aristocracy, Chamberí has always been an area in constant flux.
 Just like Malasaña, the local history is as interesting as the look of the place.

-A traditional, serene neighborhood free from the touristy hustle and bustle of the city center.
-Many travelers stay at the Gran Versalles hotel as it is in a prime location and offers excellent value.
+A traditional, serene neighbourhood free from the touristy hustle and bustle of the city centre.
+Many travellers stay at the Gran Versalles hotel as it is in a prime location and offers excellent value.

 Picture wide streets and flats going for eye-watering prices, which just so happens to also be a hotspot for fine dining and classy restaurants.